in my head

 break up with your girlfriend, I’m bored

-After the success of Sweetener last year, Ariana Grande returns with a self-assured swagger and an album that outshines all of her previous work.
+After the success of Sweetener last year, Ariana Grande returns with an album that outshines all of her previous work.
 With a sexy, self-assured swagger and an incredibly mature tone, Ariana Grande continues to impress with her best album to date, thank u, next.

 While a lot of the tracks here begin in much the same way, with a snippet of audio that sets the tone for the song in question, what follows from here is a mixture of bouncy, upbeat tracks and heartfelt melodies directed toward the female star’s flaws and experiences.
 Opening with imagine, a track that shows off the range and sonic clarity of the 25 year old, thank u, next takes us on a musical journey through various emotional states across the 12 tracks on offer.